-Pre-requisite(s): A "C-" or higher in AST103, AS 108, AST 130, and AST230
+Pre-requisite(s): AST103, AST130, AST114, M111

 This course focuses on the function, diagnosis, and service practices of current automotive steering and suspension systems.
 Students will learn and study current steering and suspension systems, to include 4 wheel alignments, suspension systems, and tire service.